 But golf courses are especially reliant on seniors.
-My 60-something dad plays at the amazing, newly-renovated Hartford, Connecticut muni Keney Park Golf Course and pays the "Senior" rate, which is a full $11 less than "Adults" pay.
+My dad plays at the amazing, newly-renovated Hartford, Connecticut muni Keney Park Golf Course and pays the "Senior" rate, which is a full $11 less than "Adults" pay.

 Now, I completely understand that competition for golfers' business is fierce, and that seniors make up a huge portion of the golfing population.